 1 large egg

-In a small bowl, combine Greek yogurt, heavy cream, and almond extract.
-Stir until smooth; set aside.
+In a small bowl, combine Greek yogurt, heavy cream, and almond extract; stir until smooth and set aside.